achydenius/voltage/README.md

 2. Add geometry to be rendered with the overloaded `add` method
 3. Render all the added geometry with `render` method call

-The preferred rendering resolution is defined when instantiating the renderer.
-Usually values from 10 to 12 (Teensy's maximum resolution) seem to work nicely.
-Higher resolution produces a smoother result but requires more CPU power, thus reducing the amount of primitives that can be rendered without flickering.
+The rendering resolution is always 12 bits, which is Teensy's maximum resolution.

 ## Importing 3D meshes from third-party software